 These aims are embedded across our English lessons and across the wider curriculum.
 We will provide the means for children to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
 Rigorous assessment and review will ensure that we are able to provide targeted support so that all children experience success in English; we believe that a secure basis in literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as members of society.

-Early reading is supported through the Read Write Inc scheme.
+Early reading is taught through the Read Write Inc. programme.
 Regular training and development days ensure that staff are equipped to teach with the expertise and skills required to promote excellent progress, as well as a love of reading.
 Reading for Pleasure is absolutely central to the ethos of the school and is considered to be the bedrock of our approach to education.
 Each class’s timetable is organised to enable regular access to the school library, which has an up-to-date and diverse selection of books in order provide quality reading materials for all children.
 The pupils also take part in organising and developing their classroom reading environment and staff are supported in developing their knowledge of children’s literature.
 We work hard as a school to encourage a culture of ‘book talk’.
-In Key Stage Two, children are taught a wide range of strategies to improve their reading comprehension and to help them develop deeper reading skills through the use of VIPERS.
+Children are taught a wide range of strategies to improve their reading comprehension and to help them develop deeper reading skills through the use of VIPERS and by studying class texts (see Moorlands Reading Core).
+Reading aloud takes place regularly in each class to help promote a love of story and reading.

-When planning English lessons, teachers make links to other areas of the curriculum to provide further context for learning.
+When planning English lessons, teachers make links to other areas of the curriculum to provide further context for learning where appropriate.
 Teaching blocks focus on fiction, non-fiction or poetry, in line with the 2014 National Curriculum, and reading comprehension, grammar, spelling and writing are embedded in lessons.
 We use Talk for Writing as our model for teaching writing.
 Lessons sequences themselves build progressively towards extended pieces of writing.
-Handwriting, based around the Letter-join scheme, and spelling, based around Spelling Shed, are taught within English lessons when possible.
+Handwriting and spelling, based around Spelling Shed, are taught within English lessons when possible.
+We use Grammarsaurus to support our teaching of spelling, grammar and punctuation.
 Writing outcomes across the school are recorded in English books to promote a high level of pride and presentation across all written work.

 To enrich and further develop the English curriculum, the school takes part in a wide range of initiatives, including judging book and poetry awards and supporting the Summer Reading Challenge.
 Children also take part in poetry and creative writing competitions and performances, which are regularly celebrated in whole school assemblies.
 Assessment is embedded in English lessons and children are active in reviewing the successes in their work and identifying, with support from their teacher, target areas for development to ensure a continuous and individualised approach to improving their work.

-Children start their phonics journey in our Nursery where they explore: environmental sounds; instrumental sounds; rhythm and rhyme; body percussion; voice sounds; alliteration; oral blending and segmenting; before beginning the Read Write Inc Phonics programme followed by the rest of the school.
+Children start their phonics journey in our Nursery where they explore: environmental sounds; instrumental sounds; rhythm and rhyme; body percussion; voice sounds; alliteration; oral blending and segmenting; before beginning the Read Write Inc phonics programme.

-In Reception the children follow the Read Write Inc sequential phonics scheme which allows us to deliver a robust phonics curriculum to the children.
-Phonics begins on day 1 in reception with a recap of phase 1 phonics focussing on the sounds children hear and identifying them.
-They will then move on to phase 2, 3 and 4 spending time building skills such as phoneme and grapheme recognition, word blending and word segmenting.
-They will apply their phonics knowledge on a daily basis both in their adult led work and in their play.
-By the time children leave Reception they will be expected to;
+In Reception the children follow the Read Write Inc phonics programme which allows us to deliver a robust phonics curriculum to the children.
+Phonics begins on day one in Reception with a recap of Phase 1 phonics, which focuses on identifying the sounds children hear.
+They then move on to Phases 2, 3 and 4, spending time building skills such as phoneme and grapheme recognition, word blending and word segmenting.
+They apply their phonics knowledge on a daily basis, both in their adult-led work and their play.
+By the time children leave Reception they will be expected to:

 Writing